a-nayeem/Machine-Learning-and-Deep-Learning-Notes/Andrew NG Machine Learning/Week-1.md

 If we observe the graph we will see that cost function is the lowest when θ<sub>1</sub> = 1, which is the global minima.

+For a function with 2 input variables like J(θ<sub>0</sub>, θ<sub>1</sub>) we can use contour graph to better understand where our global minima is.
+A contour graph is